state-hiu/hiu.state.gov/about/careers/index.md

 For general job opportunities, consult the USA Jobs website [http://usajobs.gov/](http://usajobs.gov).

+For non-USG jobs in the humanitarian space, check out the United Nation's ReliefWeb Jobs site at [http://reliefweb.int/jobs](http://reliefweb.int/jobs).

-The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs that may interest you.
+The Humanitarian Information Unit also participates in a variety of other internship and fellowship programs as follow that may interest you.

 ## Student Internship